-(Peripheral Primitive Neuroectodermal Tumors [PNET]; Ewing's Family of Tumors)
+(Peripheral Primitive Neuroectodermal Tumors [PNET]; Ewing Family of Tumors)

 Pronounced: YOO-ingz sar-KOH-muh

 Chemotherapy drugs are used to kill tumor cells.
-The medications used to treat this tumor include vincristine (Oncovin) , dactinomycin (Actinomycin D), cyclophosphamide (Cytoxan), doxorubicin (Adriamycin), ifosfamide (Ifex), and etoposide (VePesid).
-Your doctor will prescribe a combination of these drugs to be given over a set time.
+Your doctor will prescribe a combination of drugs to be given over a set time.
 This usually means every 2-4 weeks for several months.

 Radiation therapy uses high-energy x-rays to kill tumor cells.
-It may be used with surgery or instead of surgery.
-It is usually given over several weeks and is followed by chemotherapy.
+It can help shrink tumors before a surgery.
+It may also be used instead of surgery.
+It is often given over several weeks.

-A combination of high-dose chemotherapy and stem cell transplant is being evaluated at certain cancer centers.
-This combination therapy is typically used in cases where the tumor is very resistant.
+A high-dose chemotherapy is being tested for ewing sarcoma.
+This high dose kills off bone marrow.
+A stem cell transplant is then needed to help grow healthy bone marrow.
+This combination therapy is typically used in cases where the tumor is resistant.